OneMadGypsy/pico-sd-card/README.md

 9) SDCard is now a wrapper for SDObject which automatically mounts the card and adds it to sys.path

+### Extra:

-SDobject loads at roughly 300 bytes less than the original SDCard module did, without losing or compromising any functionality.
+SDObject loads at roughly 300 bytes less than the original SDCard module did, without losing or compromising any functionality.

 ### Test: